ggcasuso/shopping_cart/README.md

 Unit Testing
 ============

-You could run some unit tests executing the next command in the project root:
+You can run some unit tests executing the next command in the project root:

 ```
 phpunit src